-Questions for Large and Small Group Discussion:
+Questions for Large and Small Group Discussion: As in our vignette, Saints often suffered along their journey to heaven.
+What adjustments to your view on suffering might help you realize heaven too?

-Think about a situation where you or a loved one experienced pain and suffering.
-Looking back, was there ever the slightest scenario in which some sort of good came about out as a result?
 In what ways can you view suffering as a means in which God can work toward his plan or glory?
 Has God ever used pain and suffering in your life to get your attention?
 What was he attempting to get across to you?
-5 Have you ever dedicated your suffering to a higher purpose?
+Have you ever dedicated your suffering to a higher purpose?
 Praying for God to use your suffering to help someone else?
-Is a time you overcame hardship that you think others will benefit from hearing?
-What did you learn?